Updated 9:20 a.m.

 It took 335 years for Philadelphia to erect its first public monument honoring an African American.
 Up since September 2017, the Octavius Catto statue outside City Hall remembers a 19th century educator and civil rights activist.

-Just 18 months later, the city will notch another milestone: its first statue of an African-American girl.
+Just two years later, the city will notch another milestone: its first statue of an African-American girl.

 This spring, South Philly’s Smith Recreation Center will become home to a life-sized bronze of a middleschooler playing basketball, frozen in a decisive moment as she guards the ball from opponents unseen.